CryptoProcessing/api-docs/source/includes/_wallet_address_transactions.md

-`sender_address`      | A ethereum address of the sender `receiver_address`    | A ethereum address of the recipient `statuses`            | Array of transaction statuses
+`sender_address`      | A ethereum address of the sender `receiver_address`    | A ethereum address of the recipient `statuses`            | Array of transaction statuses `forwarded_for`       | Hash of the transaction for which the forwarding was made

 ## The BTC transaction object